ISO 80369 Small-Bore Connector Standards

 How does this affect you?

-If you are currently using any small-bore connectors in a kit, set, or line, which drives gas or pressurized fluids to patients and are using luers in non IV applications, this may impact you.
-This standard will involve some key changes from component suppliers, which may include designing new connectors or modifying existing connectors to meet the specifications in the new standard.
+If you are using any small-bore connectors as components in a kit, set or line that drives gas or pressurized fluids to patients and are using luers in non IV applications, this may impact you.
+ISO 80369 will involve some key changes from component suppliers, which may include designing new connectors or modifying existing connectors to meet the specifications in the standard.

 ISO 80369-1 General Requirements and Overview

 ISO 80369-1 specifies general requirements for small-bore connectors, which convey liquids or gases in healthcare applications.
 These small-bore connectors are used in medical devices or accessories intended for use with a patient.
-It also specifies the healthcare fields in which these small-bore connectors are intended to be used.
-These healthcare fields of use include, but are not limited to, applications for: breathing systems and driving gases, enteral and gastric, urethral and urinary, limb cuff inflation, neuraxial devices, and intravascular or hypodermic.
+It also specifies the healthcare fields in which these small-bore connectors are intended to be used, including, but not limited to, applications for breathing systems and driving gases, enteral and gastric, urethral and urinary, limb cuff inflation, neuraxial devices, and intravascular or hypodermic.

 ISO 80369-2 Respiratory